Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 <img src="/assets/img/figure-20.png" alt="Samples and contrasts tables" width="1000"/>

+#### Results section
-- Then we come onto the **Results** section.
-This is where all of the plots and data are presented.
+- This is where all of the plots and data are presented.

+##### Counts
-- Firstly, we have the **counts** section which tells us how many input genes we had, and how many we had after filtering for low abundance.
+- Tells us how many input genes we had, and how many we had after filtering for low abundance.

+##### Exploratory analysis
-- Then we have **exploratory analysis**, which shows us a range of plots that allow us to explore the data.
+- Shows us a range of plots that allow us to explore the data.
 - **Box plots** shows us the distribution of abundance values across the samples.
 - Here we can see that we have 3 plots, one for each data type.
 We can see that normalisation and variance stabilisation has done a good gob.
 The purpose of this process is to adjust for differences in sequencing depth, control for different library sizes, minimize technical variability, and stabilise the variance across read counts.